KuskIV/ml_exam_notes/notes/03 - SVM.md

 SVM + Kernel Functions:

 Advantages:
-- Powerfull method for classifiaction
+- Powerfull method for classification
-- Successfull applications, e.g. in bio-informatics
+- Successful applications, e.g. in bio-informatics
-- Wide variety of data tyypes and classification problems reduced to a single tyype of optimization problem
+- Wide variety of data types and classification problems reduced to a single tyype of optimization problem

 Disadvantages
 - Binary classifier only: generalization to multiclass only via multipe binary classifiers